 I’ve always been drawn to nature and felt the need to spend time in green spaces but I hadn’t realised quite how vital it is for my well-being until it was suddenly gone.

 Everywhere I looked and everywhere I went was charred black or brown and, for the first few weeks, it stank like a wet ashtray.
 There was one tiny patch of unscathed greenery nearby and I would walk backwards and forwards along that short track, desperately trying to get my fix of trees and plants before returning home through an alien landscape.

 At that time, I was also in the process of setting up a limited company and having to work out of the local library while internet connection was restored to my area, which took months.

 Despite these obstacles, my Portugal travel business was taking off and I was snowed under with work.
 As soon as I had internet at home again, I was back to working 7 days a week.
 My life was pretty much all work, except for depressing dog walks in the blackend countryside and my weekly yoga class.
-I piled on weight and wasn’t sleeping properly.
+I piled on weight, used wine as relaxation and reward and, unsurprisingly, wasn’t sleeping properly.